Not Accepting Guests

 Join Couchsurfing to see Carol’s full profile.
 It’s free!

-I'm about to travel starting February 1st, 2016, when I'll be officially homeless.
+I am presently traveling, as of February 1st, 2016, I left Pennsylvania and am currently investigating where I will relocate.
 I'm generally pretty fearless and love interacting with people and animals.
 I love cosmopolitan environments and what they offer as much as I love being outdoors in nature.
-I’m going to either find hosts to WWOOF - working on organic farms and learning these skills in exchange for housing and food, or journey couchsurfing to investigate farmers with successful practices on sustainable ecology.
-At the same time, I'll investigate organizations and communities involved in teaching and practicing sustainable and ecological living, regenerative farming, , DIY projects and services.
+I found a WWOOF (world wide organization of organic farms) host in Arizona; working on organic farms and learning these skills in exchange for housing and food.
+I may continue with another WWOOF or workaway project, or journey couchsurfing to investigate farmers with successful practices on sustainable ecology.
+I am considering going to France to help with refugees displaced from wars and economic migrants due to our collective disconnect with nature, of which climate change and increased violence is one of the repercussions.
+I'll investigate organizations and communities involved in teaching and practicing sustainable and ecological living, regenerative farming, DIY projects and services.

 I write two blogs.
 The topics often involve subjects concerning the environment, health, spirituality, ecology and animal habitat/rights.
 I decided to go to Paris as a blogger and environmental activist during the two weeks of the COP21 climate talks (sinking myself into further debt), which is the best investment I ever made.
 I joined a group